SERVO is a theoretical ROBOT, made out of tin cans, who is permanently wired to a

-computer.
-When SERVO "Thinks" it is actually the large computer that is doing the mathematical
+large computer.
+When SERVO "Thinks" it is actually the large computer that is doing

-unimpressed, but they obviously are not long time science fiction enthusiasts.
-The coal and steam
+childish) but they obviously are not long time science fiction enthusiasts.
+The coal

 Magnificent SteamPunk works of art can be found, ironically, next door to my favourite

 electronics supplier in Canada, on Main Street!
 "BLAZE" even more ironically, has no

 internet website, and can only be reached in PERSON!

 Some of his imaginative work is below:

 BLAZE has amazing artistic talent and finishes his artwork with glorious polish.
 It is no

 wonder his artworks are purchased from around the world, and that Hollywood makes